DeveloperJose/JS-AWBW-User-Scripts/README.md

 This project is managed with [npm](https://www.npmjs.com/), all code is formatted using [prettier](https://prettier.io), checked with [ESLint](https://eslint.org/), and documented with [JSDoc](https://jsdoc.app/) conventions and formatting.

-I am using [webpack](https://webpack.js.org/) so I can have code across many files and then bundle them into a single userscript, making everything easier to organize and read when writing code instead of having a huge single file for each project.
+I am using [rollup.js](https://rollupjs.org/) so I can modularize code across many files and then bundle them into a single userscript, making everything easier to organize and read when writing code instead of having a huge single file for each project.

 # File Structure
 * **dist/** - Contains all the final bundled userscripts with filenames ending in **.user.js**